Roth IRA Rules: Smart Ways to Minimize Taxes on a Conversion

 The Backdoor Roth

-The so-called backdoor Roth is one way to avoid a big tax bill when you earn more than the income limit for a Roth.
+The so-called backdoor Roth is one way one can avoid a big tax bill when you earn more than the income limit for a Roth.

 In that case, if you’re also covered by an employer retirement plan like a 401(k), you likely wouldn’t be able to fund a deductible IRA, because of IRS rules.
 But you could contribute to a nondeductible IRA, and then convert to a Roth.